-According to a 2016 study from Statistic Brain, 74% of people have a fear of giving speeches.
-That means that 3 out of 4 people dread being put on stage to present something, no matter how important it is.
+According to a 2016 study from Statistic Brain, 74 percent of people have a fear of giving speeches.
+That means that three out of four people dread being put on stage to present something, no matter how important it is.

 The problem with this fear is that public speaking can have a huge impact on your career and future in business.

-So how can you become part of that 26% who aren’t afraid to give a speech?
+So how can you become part of that 26 percent who aren’t afraid to give a speech?
 It may not be a matter of conquering your fear as much as learning the skills to do a good job despite your fear.